Cloud-Architekt/cloud-architekt.github.io/_posts/2020-08-11-azurepim-pag-rbac.md

 ### Solution approach: Using PAGs to assign (PIM-managed) membership of Azure DevOps roles

-Check that your target user has currently no privileged access to Azure DevOps before we configure PAG and eligible assignment:
+Check that your DevOps admin user has currently no privileged access to Azure DevOps before we configure PAG for eligible assignment:

 ![../2020-08-11-azurepim-pag-rbac/azdevops-accessednied.png](../2020-08-11-azurepim-pag-rbac/azdevops-accessednied.png)